 We may catch a little flack for this one, but that’s okay.
 Super Mario Run is actually one of the better mobile platform games.
 It doesn’t adhere to classic Mario mechanics, though.
 Mario runs forward through each level.
 Your goal is to collect as many coins as you can.
-There are mini challenges like collecting purple coins as well.
+There are mini-challenges like collecting purple coins as well.
 It also has online multiplayer elements and other game mechanics to play with.
 You get the first four levels for free.
 A single $9.99 purchase unlocks the whole game.
-It’s not a five out of five game.
+It’s not the best game.
 However, it’s definitely better than its current 3.7 rating on Google Play.

 Price: Free / Up to $1.99

 Swordigo is an older platformer, but it still holds up by today’s mobile platformer standards.
 The game contains 3D-ish graphics, but a purely 2D side-scrolling experience along with some adventure, RPG, and action elements.
 Players find various weapons to help on their quests and face off against a bunch of different monsters.
 The controllers are simple and also customizable.
-The game has a decidedly arcade platformer feel similar to arcade games in the 1990’s.
+The game has a decidedly arcade platformer feel similar to arcade games in the 1990s.
 It’s not just jumping from platform to platform.
 The game is also free to download with cheap in-app purchases to remove the advertising.
 You can also play it for free via Google Play Pass.

 Teslagrad is another one of the newer platformer games for mobile.
 This is also the third Playdigious game on the list (alongside Evoland 1 and 2).
 The game features hand-drawn style graphics, 2D side-scroller mechanics, and plenty of puzzle elements.
 Players find various relics that unlock various powers.
 Those powers are useful for solving the game’s many puzzles and defeating bad guys.
-You also get boss fights, hardware controller support, and support for Android TV and Nvidia Shield devices.
+You also get boss fights, hardware controller support, and support for Android TV and NVIDIA Shield devices.
 This is easily in the top two or three best platformers of 2018.
 It runs for $6.99 with no in-app purchases or advertisements.
 This one is also available on Google Play Pass if you use it.